Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

 Low red and green salt marsh plants growing beside mangrove trees at the edge of an estuary.
 Samphire and mangroves at Towra Point Nature Reserve.
 Coastal salt marshes often grow beside mangrove forests in estuarine environments.

 Saltmarsh plants are producers.
 They use sunlight, water, air and nutrients to grow.
-Common plants in NSW coastal salt marshes include samphire or beaded glasswort, juncus, saltwater couch, creeping brookweed, seablite, streaked arrowgrass and other salt-tolerant species.
+Common plants in NSW coastal salt marshes include samphire or beaded glasswort, sea rush, saltwater couch, creeping brookweed, seablite, streaked arrowgrass and other salt-tolerant species.
 These plants help hold mud and sediments in place and provide shelter for small animals.

 Animals in coastal salt marshes are consumers.
 Crabs, snails, worms, amphipods, insects, spiders, small fish, shorebirds and waterbirds feed in the marsh, nearby mudflats and tidal channels.
 Fungi, bacteria, worms, larvae and other small organisms act as decomposers by breaking down dead plants, dead animals and waste.